What the FIP Code of Ethics means for padel players

 Ethical play doesn't just protect the sport — it makes you a better player.

 Want to put your ethics into practice?
-Check out great places to play padel in California/Los Angeles, Florida/Miami, Texas/Austin, or New York.
+Check out great places to play padel in Los Angeles, Miami, Austin, or New York City.

 For more guides and updates, visit WhatThePadel.com.